wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.5 =
+- Now allows choose content displayed in the list by default
+- Improved filtering archive link for custom taxonomies
+- Improved creating list table to be easier to add new columns for future
+- Updated language files
 = 1.4.3 =
 - Fixed warnings and notices shown by WP_DEBUG that may couse errors
 - Updated language files